newptcai/BeeEncoder.jl/README.md

 ----------
 ==========
 ```
-And if you check `out`, you will it is a dictionary containing the solution.
+And if you check `output`, you will it is a dictionary containing the solution.
 ```Julia
 julia> out
 BEE solution: